bids-standard/bids-website/docs/getting_started/tutorials/conversion/index.md

 # BIDS Conversion

-Converting data to BIDS organization and naming is typically the largest barrier to using BIDS tools.
-The following guides have been created to assist in converting raw imaging data into BIDS-compliant datasets.
+We know that converting datasets to BIDS organization comes with some challenges, including file reorganization and renaming.
+The following guides can help.